 Massey’s Troubles Continue at UBB and Seng Creek Powellton

-Posted on behalf of The Bell Law Firm, PLLC on Oct 08, 2010 in Coal Mining Accidents
+Posted on behalf of Stewart Bell, PLLC on Oct 08, 2010 in Coal Mining Accidents

 Massey Energy this week added to its complaints about how the Mine Safety and Health Administration is handling the investigation into the West Virginia's Upper Big Branch mine explosion.
 The company was a little more generous in its statement regarding MSHA's findings at the Seng Creek Powellton mine in Boone County, W.Va.
 The Upper Big Branch mining accident last April took 29 lives.